loosolab/jlu-bda-2020/README.md

 Use the help argument (`-h` or `--help`) to display a more detailed list of available arguments.

+**Note:** Please note that all arguments must be written in *lower case* letters.
+Multiple arguments (where applicable) must be divided by spaces (e.g. `-b "kidney" "huvec cell" "regulatory t cell"`).

 The results can be found in the `plots` folder inside the output directory.
 To view the plots in detail, a web application is available at `http://localhost:4200/`.
 If the application is launched through a virtual machine, it can be accessed locally via SSH (`ssh -L 4200:localhost:4200 -L 5000:localhost:5000 user@server`).

 ## Example case
-`python bin/tf_analyzer.py -g hg19 -b kidney -t AR -c chr1`
+`python bin/tf_analyzer.py -g hg19 -b kidney -t ar -c chr1`

 This command will download and analyze all data for transcription factor "AR", a known activator, sampled from chromosome 1 of the biosource "kidney".